iodepo/odis-arch/book/tooling/ckan.md

 #### Connect to the CKAN container through commandline

-You may need to connect to the CKAN container through the commandline, which can be done through the following steps:
+You will need to connect to the CKAN container through the commandline, which can be done through the following steps:

 - you will need to get the exact name of the CKAN container, which is easiest